 How does this affect your perspective of cities?
-Are there places in your city that inspire your curiosity?
-Please share these places with us in the comments below.
+Are there places in your city that inspire your curiosity or are off-limits?
+Share your thoughts and your city's stories in the comments area below.

 The Global Grid gave away a free copy of this book to one lucky person.
 Be sure to never miss one of our reviews.
 Follow #TheGlobalGridReads for our reviews and join our Goodreads group for opportunities to win free books in the future.